hoymkot/cross-the-wall/README.md

 * npm install axios@0.21.1

 ## Todo
-* Instructment -- or maybe autorestart when memory footprint is too large ?
+* Instrument -- or maybe autorestart when memory footprint is too big ?
 * NAT Mapping Service, ping a Lambda Function to keep alive.
 The function would reply with a pair sourice_ip and port. and notify neigher serivce the most up-to-date source_ip and port
 * encrpyt target web site sent from Local Proxy to Remote Coordinator
 * encrypt communication between  Local Proxy and Remote Coordinator for evading firewall inspection